sanaaziz-analyst/London_NHS_Prescribing_Analysis/README.md

 ![Mapping drugs to disease categories](images/py_03_category_mapping.png)

-Since NHSBSA data does not pre-label drugs by disease category, a 9th column was added using a manual Python dictionary lookup built by hand for the 10 target drugs.
+Since NHSBSA data does not pre label drugs by disease category, a 9th column was added using a manual Python dictionary lookup built by hand for the 10 target drugs.

-**Checking what didn't match, rather than assuming the mapping worked**
+**Checking what did not match, rather than assuming the mapping worked**

 ![Checking for unmatched rows](images/py_04_missing_check.png)

 313 rows did not match any of the 10 target drugs.
 Checking exactly which drug they belonged to, rather than dropping them blindly, showed all 313 were a single stray drug, Almotriptan, that had slipped through the original download filter.
-This is a deliberate two-step habit: build the mapping, then verify what it missed, since it is easy to assume a lookup dictionary worked and never actually check.
+This is a deliberate two step habit: build the mapping, then verify what it missed, since it is easy to assume a lookup dictionary worked and never actually check.

 **Removing the unmatched rows and exporting the final file**